 Use the crust: Press the crust lightly up the sides of the pan to give the ring of vanilla wafers stability.—Southern Living Test Kitchen, Southern Living, 22 Nov.
 2023 Layer half of vanilla wafers in an 8-inch square baking dish.—Rebecca Lang, Southern Living, 20 Oct.
 2023 The blue-and-white Intel theme is only the start of this nifty mod, which resembles an Intel CPU wafer just off the fab.—John Burek, PCMAG, 5 June 2023 Instead, the lasers on the wafer are undercut so that they are attached to the source wafer only by small tethers.—Roel Baets, IEEE Spectrum, 8 Apr.
 2023 LAM Research, a company that supplies wafer fabrication equipment and related services to the semiconductor industry saw its last stock split in 2020.—Trefis Team, Forbes, 9 June 2022 Highly energy efficient and often wafer thin, OLEDs are the technology of choice in high-end cellphone displays and televisions.—New York Times, 27 Mar.
 2022 The bottom of a L’industrie pie — wafer thin but still somehow pliable — is a miracle of engineering.—New York Times, 17 Dec.
 2021 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wafer'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'wafer.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.